aldomann/tropical-cyclones-plus/README.md

 New scripts:
  - `[+] correlation_analysis.R`: explore the correlation between hurricane and sea variables.
  - `[+] slopes_analysis.R`: use different statistical tests to analise the slopes of linear regressions.
+ - `[+] geographical_analysis.R`: analise the influence of the geographical track of on the duration of hurricanes.